RobSero/RentGap/README.md

-***Note: Since the seven day period, I have added in more features and bug fixes since then - The app in it's current state was not solely completed in seven days.
+***Note: Since the seven day period, I have added in more features and bug fixes since then - The app in its current state was not solely completed in seven days.
 As it is a project I would like to continue working on in the long term and add more features over time.
-It is also an app which people may actually find real use from as it does reflect real property data so I would like to make sur eit is running smoothly.***
+It is also an app which people may actually find real use from as it does reflect real property data so I would like to make sure it is running smoothly.***

 ## **1.0 - Overview**

 RentGap is a RESTful full stack property investment virtual experience allowing users to experiment on the real life property market using virtual currency.
 Users will be able to earn rental income over the month and compare their portfolios with other users.
 A tool designed for anybody to learn the basics of investing, experiment with different strategies and build confidence before considering real world investing.

 Similar to how estate agent websites work, there is a lot of different information out there which could be presented and I had many options how to do this with various components such as ChartJS (for producing detailed charts) and Mapbox (for showing property locations).
 It was a challenge at the start to decide what information I wanted to show so I needed to be quite specific with my goals as I only had seven days to build it.
 I also wanted to spend a large portion of my time using python and getting a stronger grasp on Django's model systems.

-The layout I made various sketches in Adobe XD however I settled quickly on the design below as it enabled me to use React Rotuer sparingly thorughout the site (only change the main portion of the site) while keeping a lot of static navigation and information showing contantly.
+The layout I made various sketches in Adobe XD however I settled quickly on the design below as it enabled me to use React Router sparingly throughout the site (only change the main portion of the site) while keeping a lot of static navigation and information showing constantly.

 I also settled on designing each part of the page site in isolation and it meant that I could easily stack them together when it was needed, or reshuffle them if it meant the presentation of data would be clearer.

 ![database diagram](staticfiles/media/readME_xddesign.png)